Local-Search Based Heuristics for Advertisement Scheduling: Acknowledgments

 To illustrate both problems, consider the ads in Table~\ref{tab:prop}.

 In Figures~\ref{fig:max} and~\ref{fig:min} we present solutions to MAXSPACE and MINSPACE, respectively, with the ads of Table~\ref{tab:prop}.

-\cite{dawande2003performance} provide the following Integer Linear Programming formulation for MAXSPACE.
+\citet{dawande2003performance} provide the following Integer Linear Programming formulation for MAXSPACE\@.
 Let~$x_{ij}$ be an integer variable that has value~$1$ if ad~$A_i$ was added to slot~$B_j$ and has value~$0$ otherwise, and let~$y_{i}$ be an integer variable that has value~$1$ when ad~$A_i$ was added into any slot and~$y_{i}$ is~$0$ otherwise.
+Then, we can formulate MAXSPACE as follows.

 The first set of constraints ensures that the fullness of each slot must be at most~$L$, and the second set of constraints ensures that each scheduled ad~$A_i$ must be added to exactly~$w_i$ slots.